Quramy/ts-graphql-plugin/README.md

 ## Features

-This plugin extends TypeScript Language Service and provides the following features:
+- As TypeScript Language Service extension:
   - Completion suggestion
   - Get GraphQL diagnostics
   - Display GraphQL quick info within tooltip
+- As CLI
+  - Extract or validate GraphQL operations in your TypeScript sources

-## Usage
+## Getting started

 First, confirm that your project has typescript(v2.3.x or later) and graphql.